eventhorizon5/skyscraper/readme.txt

 3. Release Notes

-This release is the sixth development relase of the 2.0 series (which is a complete rewrite of the original 1.0 version), and is part of an ongoing effort towards a 2.0 stable release.
+This release is the seventh development relase of the 2.0 series (which is a complete rewrite of the original 1.0 version), and is part of an ongoing effort towards a 2.0 stable release.

 This software requires both the Crystal Space graphics engine library (version 1.4) which